fedeAlterio/SignalsDotnet/README.md

 ### Custom Schedulers

-You can specify a custom scheduler for effect execution:
+Pass a scheduler to control where and when the effect body runs — useful for marshalling to a UI thread or coalescing to a frame:

 ```c#
 var scheduler = TimeProvider.System;